 Have you been accused of speeding?
-If so, you may not necessarily think it’s necessary to hire an attorney to represent you, but the truth is you’d absolutely be better off if you did.
-Contact the competent Suffolk speeding ticket lawyers from Castro & Trodden, LLC, today so we can begin building a strong defense on your behalf.
+If so, you may not think it’s necessary to hire a Suffolk County speeding ticket lawyer to represent you, but the truth is you’d absolutely be better off if you did.
+Suffolk County has some of the strictest traffic law enforcement standards in New York, meaning you can face serious consequences.
+Call the competent Suffolk speeding ticket lawyers from Castro & Trodden, LLC, today so we can begin building a strong defense on your behalf.

 The penalties for a speeding ticket are often harsher than many people realize.
 In many cases, they go far beyond a simple fine.
 This is why no one should face a speeding ticket without a skilled Long Island traffic ticket lawyer on their side.
 Castro & Trodden, LLC is here to help.